kbroman/steps2rr/pages/reports.md

 a simple script, but the product may save you a lot of time and effort down the road.
-For example, imagine that a reviewer (or coauthor) asks, &ldquo;Why did you omit those samples?&rdquo; You won't be left scratching your head; you'll have a the document that explains why.
+For example, imagine that a reviewer (or coauthor) asks, &ldquo;Why did you omit those samples?&rdquo; You won't be left scratching your head; you'll have a document that explains why.

 ---